 BLUE ON BLACK

-Carole lives with her husband and family in Pennsylvania, USA, where she spends her time trying to find time to write.
-Recipient of various amateur and professional writing awards, several of her short stories have been translated into Spanish, German, Chinese and Polish.
+Award winning author Carole Cummings lives with her husband and family in Pennsylvania, USA, where she spends her time trying to find time to write.

 A writer for media fanzines since 1977, Maggie currently supports efforts to record the long history of active women in fandom.
 She participates in podcast interviews and convention panels, as well as contributing to university library archives and documentaries.

 Talulah has been a pro equestrian, a dancer, an actor, an activist, and a teacher... yet she’s never managed to not be a storyteller.
 Ever.

 BLOOD INDIGO is the first (but not the last!) of her novels seeking to weave a ‘tale basket’ in the proud example of her Choctaw and Chickasaw grandmothers.
 Her works reflect worlds both old and new, cultures both fantastic and familiar, and promise an immersive, subversive experience.

 L.L.
 Stephens, author of Sordaneon, has been writing science fiction and fantasy for several years.
 Published works include a debut science fiction novel in the deep dark past and medical journal, as well as lots of short stories, and local brochures, newsletters, and pamphlets for everything from local politicians to an international airport.
 The Triempery series, which debuts with SORDANEON, is a six-part series and life’s work.

 Heather Osborne has been writing science fiction and fantasy all her life.
 Her short stories have been anthologized in Seasons Between Us (2021), Shades Within Us (2018), and The Sum of Us (2017).
 Her creative non-fiction has appeared in Swelling With Pride: Tales of Queer Conception and Adoption (2018).